cyber-villains/examples/domain-monitoring-basics/README.md

 # Domain Monitoring Basics

-This is the source code for the [Domain-Monitoring-Basics](https://villain.network/about/tutorials/domain-monitoring-basics) tutorial.
+This is the source code for the [Domain-Monitoring-Basics](https://typovillain.com/about/tutorials/domain-monitoring-basics) tutorial.

+[Sign up](https://typovillain.com/) for a free account to get started.

+## Quickstart

 Building and running examples:
 - `docker build . -t hourly-batch-job`